mikeclarke/mike-clarke.com/content/thoughts/2013-11-24-docker-links-and-runtime-env-vars.markdown

 kind: article
 ---

+As part of my work at [Standard Treasury](http://standardtreasury.com) implementing our continuous integration infrastructure, I ran into a bunch of issues creating ephemeral service instances for test executions.
+Fortunately for me, the Docker project added links to enable services to expose connection information to each other.

+Effectively utilizing these variables in a way that doesn't tightly couple your application to these ephemeral environment variables is tricky, though.
+I'll talk about my strategy for adapting Docker environment variables to application-specific variables in this post.

 Linking is a recent feature added to Docker in the 0.6.5 release on October 31.
 Passing the `-link` argument to `docker run` commands will enable a new container to access an existing container's exposed ports via environment variables.